New Bern doctor first to receive COVID-19 vaccine in the East

 “We’ve felt it as the front line, but it was also in the community, and it has just affected the whole area,” said Somers.

-“I work in an environment where I’m around COVID patients every day of the week, and, quite frankly, it was like playing Russian roulette for the past eight months,” said Everett, the I.C.U Medical Director.
+“I work in an environment where I’m around COVID patients every day of the week, and, quite frankly, it was like playing Russian roulette for the past eight months,” said Everett, the intensive care unit medical director.
 “I was happy to get this vaccine.”

-These doctors say they could barely feel the tiny, .3 milliliter shot.

 “It is safe to take, and it is just a minor side effect, and no risk of death,” said Everett.